SAP/openui5-docs/docs/Responsive_Paddings_Enablement_3b718b5.md

 ### Usage

-As a control developer you can apply responsive paddings over separate parts of the controls, when using the SAP Quartz theme.
+As a control developer you can enable application developers to apply responsive paddings over separate parts of the controls, when using the SAP Quartz theme.
 The `sap.ui.core.util.ResponsivePaddingsEnablement` allows the breakpoints and layout paddings to be determined by the container's width.

 ***